-The District's investments in Florida PRIME, which the SBA indicates is a Securities and Exchange Commission Rule 2a7-like external investment pool, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
+The District's investment in Florida PRIME, which the SBA indicates is a Securities and Exchange Commission Rule 2a7-like external investment pool, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
 These investments are reported at fair value, which is amortized cost.

-Investments made locally consist of a Federal Agricultural Mortgage Corporation (FAMC) discount note reported at fair value.
+Investments made locally consist of a Federal Home Loan Mortgage Corporation (FHLMC) discount note reported at fair value.